The song Molly Malone is not just the 'anthem' of Dublin and the city's sports supporters. It has become famous throughout the world.

 in St Andrew's Church, Suffolk Street, about 150 yards away from her old

-She's still there after more than four years, and is supposed to become a permanent residence of Grafton Street in 2019.
+She's still there after more than five years, even though the plan was for her to become a permanent resident of Grafton Street in 2019.